PyCQA/redbaron/docs/tuto.rst

     red[1].value[1]

-And *voilà*, you now know how to navigate the tree by attributes without having to read any documentation.
+And *voilà*, you now know how to navigate the tree by attributes without having to read any documentation!

-And one last thing: by default :file:`.help()` stops at a certain deep and displays :file:`...` instead of going further.
-To avoid that, simply pass an integer that indicates the deep or :file:`True` if you want to display the whole tree.
+And one last thing: by default :file:`.help()` stops at a certain "deepness level" and displays :file:`...` instead of going further.
+To avoid that, simply pass an integer that indicates the "deepness level" you want, or give :file:`True` if you want to display the whole tree.

 ::